 7 – Use a Reward System

-Instead of the punishment, use a reward system.
-I take my daughters electronics away on chores day.
+Instead of punishment, use a reward system.
+I take my daughter’s electronics away on chores day.
 She knows she can’t touch them until her chores are done.
 Getting her electronics back is a reward.
 So the faster she does her chores, the faster she gets to sit around and play Roblox.

 There are other times I might tell her things like “If you can finish all your chores by noon, I’ll get you McDonalds for lunch.”